CoenraadS/CoenraadS.github.io/0/README.md

 ## Configuring xUnit

-- `xUnit` does not support method level parallelism out of the box
+- `xUnit` does not support method level parallelism natively
 - It is being considered for `v3`, see the [Roadmap](https://github.com/xunit/xunit/issues/2133)
 - There is a community solution, see [https://github.com/xunit/xunit/issues/1986#issuecomment-1028299919](https://github.com/xunit/xunit/issues/1986#issuecomment-1028299919)
-- Since it is not officially supported, it will not be covered in this blog
+- Since it is not officially supported, it will not be covered in this post